Editor’s Note: This was updated on July 1, 2016.

 At any given time I’m reading six to seven books.
-If the post that I’m researching for has a close deadline, I focus most of my time on reading books geared towards that.
+If the post that I’m researching for has a close deadline, I focus most of my time on reading books geared towards that, and of course the books written by authors of upcoming podcast interviews are a top priority.
 Thanks to a speed-reading class I took in high school, I can typically finish an average-size book in about a day.
 If I have a murky idea for a post or series of posts, I’ll take my time reading potentially related books and do it in fits and starts.
 (If you’re interested in learning how to speed read, check out this post for tips.)

 I like both paperback and ebooks.
 Ebooks make research much easier because I can import my highlights from Kindle into Evernote.
 Paper books are convenient because they never run out of power, and because I often read older books that aren’t available in digital format.
 If I read something in an ebook format and it had a significant impact on me, I’ll buy a paperback version of it to add to my personal library.